wp-plugins/best-of-comments/readme.txt

 2. This is the metabox on the edit comment page where a comment can be marked as featured or not (defaults to not featured).

 == Changelog ==

+= 0.9.1 =
+* Fixed a potential conflict in the name of a global variable.

 = 0.9 =
 * The basic functionality of being able to identify the best comments and display them is in place - version 1.0 will include an option to only display the "Best-Of" comments from the last X number of days where X is a number of your choosing.